andraugust/andraugust.github.io/quantum-2.md

 $$

-__The Gaussian Wavepacket.__ A Gaussian wavepacket is a wave function having Gaussian, or Normal, density $$\psi^*\psi \sim N$$.
+__The Gaussian Wavepacket.__ A Gaussian wavepacket is a wavefunction having Gaussian, or Normal, density $$\psi^*\psi \sim N$$.
 Such distributions are interesting because unlike planewaves they're localized in space.
 Consider the following wavepacket in momentum-space:

 $$